JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Question 20:

-that takes a string as input and processes it to return an array of words in reverse order.
+You have a JavaScript function processText that takes a string as input and processes it to return an array of words in reverse order.
 Fill in the missing line of code:

 function processText(str) {